We offer the following types of massage:

 DEEP TISSUE AND MYOFASCIAL RELEASE

-Deep tissue and myofascial massage uses a little bit of oil and works on a deep level with muscles, tendons and fascia.
+Table massage which includes deep tissue and myofascial massage uses a little bit of oil or massage waxes and works on a deep level with muscles, tendons and fascia.
 It releases tension, restores the proper functioning of muscles and addresses any imbalances.
-The SLM massage listed above is like a deep tissue massage.
+The SLM massage is like a deep tissue massage.

 Sports massage is used primarily to get Athletes to maximize their performance, to heal their injuries and recover from a sports event.
 It emphasizes prevention and healing of muscles and tendons.
 The therapist generally concentrates on a specific problem area which may be related to sports that you play whether it be golf, tennis,football or rugby.